Frequently Asked Questions

 Varies per chain

 Network gas fee will vary depending on the incoming chain.
 Coming from BTC will differ from those coming from ETH for example.
-These will be paid by the swapper
+These will be paid by the swapper when they deposit from their wallet.

-Fixed Market Maker Fee
+Fixed Liquidity Provider Fee

 Network Fee for Buy/Burn Mechinism